 If you have a smaller budget and would like to take the DIY approach to accessibility, I have made my WCAG 2.1 AA checklist and guide available for download free of charge (no subscription necessary).

 Also, email me to be put on the list to find out as soon as my ADA Compliance Course becomes available.
 This course will help meet smaller budgets while also providing a way to manually audit and remediate your website for accessibility.
-Read my article on 2023 ADA compliance for websites post to find out more about the course.

 If you would like to learn more about the legal landscape and practical side of accessibility services and tools, I highly recommend my book, The ADA Book (Amazon affiliate link – opens in new tab).